What is a lattice?

 Lastly, the role includes the development of training initiatives aimed at enhancing employee relations skills among managers.
 This element of the praxis reflects a commitment to cultivating a proactive approach to employee engagement.
 By equipping leaders with the necessary tools and skills to handle employee concerns effectively, the Employee Relations Manager not only supports the development of individual managers but also fosters an organisational culture that prioritises collaboration and mutual respect.

-In sum, the praxis of the Employee Relations Manager encapsulates a commitment to effective conflict resolution, investigative integrity, climate monitoring, policy guidance, and training development.
+In sum, the application of the Employee Relations Manager encapsulates a commitment to effective conflict resolution, investigative integrity, climate monitoring, policy guidance, and training development.
 By integrating these responsibilities into a cohesive framework, the Employee Relations Manager plays a crucial role in enhancing organisational culture and productivity.
 This holistic approach not only addresses immediate employee concerns but also contributes to the long-term sustainability and effectiveness of the organisation, ensuring that employee and organisational objectives remain aligned.

 Responsibilities